This post contains affiliate links and I may earn a commission if you make a purchase.

-The reason being that when you’re done paying the mortgage off, you get a huge relief and you’ll spend less in retirement.
+The reason being that when you’re done paying the mortgage off, you get huge relief, and you’ll spend less in retirement.

 But I understand that owning a house isn’t for everybody.
 Some people are just not ready to buy a house yet.
 Here are some of the reasons you may be better off renting:

-Often times when first time home buyers are looking for their dream home, they look at pictures of the house.
+Often, when first-time homebuyers are looking for their dream home, they look at pictures of the house.

 But did you know that the house itself isn’t what matters?
 It’s the location that counts more toward the value of the home.